simshadows/solves/documentation/development/broad_planning.md

     - Must be able to generate a complete functional web application that can be deployed as-is with no modifications.
     - Must not need any web development knowledge to generate a website.
     - Can read our documentation to be guided through deploying their app to be hosted on the internet, even if they haven't done it before.
-- Web developers with experience using the implementation technologies of a generated web application:
-    - Must be able to easily understand the generated code.
-    - Must be able to easily modify the application for:
-        - Graphical styling (colours, fonts, borders, etc.).
-        - Rearrangement of UI elements.
-        - Hand-crafted designs to better guide the user through the use of the application.
-        - Further customization of UI elements to better-represent input data (e.g. dropdown menus) and output data (e.g. maybe a world map interactive graphic might be possible).
-    - *(Implementation technologies should be selected based on a balance of popularity/ecosystem and practicality.)*
-- Web developers __WITHOUT__ experience using the implementation technologies of a generated web application:
-    - [To the best of our ability] are guided to help understand the codebase.
 - Non-tech-savvy users of generated web applications:
     - Should quickly and easily understand how to use it without reading documentation, after being told what it does.
     - (If possible) should quickly and easily understand what it does without reading documentation.